 1. Add light

-There are two ways to add light when photographing in open shade:
+You can add light two ways when photographing in open shade:

 - Off camera flash